Deploy to HuaWei Cloud CCE

 Specification selection: Make sure to enable all machine types that meet the conditions in all available zones.

-- Click the scaling menu of the node pool to scale the initial node capacity.
-It is recommended to scale 1 node per availability zone.
+- Click the Scaling Menu of the node pool to expand the initial node capacity of the initial node pool.
+It is recommended to expand by 1 node for each availability zone.

-Step 5: Enter the Environment Console and Configure the Kubernetes Cluster Information.
+Step 5: Enter the Environment Console and Create a Deployment Configuration.

-- Copy the cluster ID of the GKE cluster created in Step 2.
+- Copy the Cluster ID of the CCE cluster created in Step 2.

 - Find the Kubectl configuration menu and obtain the Kubeconfig configuration file.